ExodusIntelligence/eve_client/README.md

      |          reset (int): Number of days in the past to reset.
      |
      |      Returns:
-     |          dict or None: A list of reports or None.
+     |          dict or None: Returns a list of reports or None.
      |
-     |  get_recent_vulns(self, reset=1)
+     |  get_recent_vulns(self, reset=None)
-     |      Get a list of recent vulnerabilities.
+     |      Get all vulnerabilities within 60 days of the user's stream marker;
+     |      limit of 50 vulnerabilities can be returned.
      |
      |      Args:
-     |          reset (int): Number of days in the past to reset.
+     |          reset (int): Reset the stream maker to a number of days in the
+     |          past.
      |
      |      Returns:
-     |          dict:A list of vulnerabilities.
+     |          dict or None: Returns a list of vulnerabilities or None.
      |
      |  get_report(self, identifier)
      |      Get a report by identifier.